ilyaskarim/tailwindclass/README.md

-`tailwindclass` is a typed class which supports.
+`tailwindclass` is a typed function.
 This function makes adding classes very easy.

 **Note**